Communicating Health and Safety Policies on Your Website

 - 24/7 FH Support can also assist you in setting this up.

-You can, and should, customize your Health & Safety Policy to reflect your specific procedures and methods to keep customers safe throughout your experiences.
 As a starting point, we have created a pre-formatted policy template that you can copy and paste directly into your Dashboard and then customize it with information specific to your business.
 It is important that you tailor your Health & Safety Policy to your business as much as possible to provide the appropriate level of detail to help ensure customers feel comfortable making bookings.

 Pro tip: Consider the kinds of questions you would have as a customer — such as touchless check-in procedures, social distancing measures in your office and on your tours, and use of PPE — and make sure you answer them in your policy.
 Be sure to cover questions typically asked by new guests, as well as questions that a returning guest might have.